 If you're not ready to go overseas, or prefer to study by yourself, consider taking a TEFL course online.

 When and Where to Look:

-Unsurprisingly the most popular location for TEFL course in India is the city of Calcutta (Kolkata), the former capital of British India.
-Known for its intellectual and cultural history, Calcutta is a great city to explore and get a feel for this significant city.
+Unsurprisingly, the most popular location for TEFL courses in India is the city of Calcutta (Kolkata), the former capital of British India.
+Known for its intellectual and cultural history, Calcutta is a great city to explore and learn.
 In addition, most TEFL courses offer classes year-round (or about 5 to 6 per year).
 Make sure that you leave time in between your TEFL course and desired work start date.

-Upon completion of an academically challenging course, it will be time to start the job search!
-If you are in a program that offers job support or internship placement, you will need to choose whether you want to teach at a K-12 school, language school, or in a corporate office.
+Upon completion of an academically challenging course, it will be time to start the search for a teaching job abroad!
+If you are in a TEFL program that offers job support or internship placement, you will need to choose whether you want to teach at a K-12 school, language school, or in a corporate office.
 This will largely depend on your career goals and preferences.